cyanogen-update-tracker/cyanogen-update-tracker-app/README.md

 Cyanogen Update Tracker app for Android devices

 This is the end-user application for Cyanogen Update Tracker.
-It is available on Google Play and uses Google Services.
+This open source version does not contain ads, and serves as a base for great ideas.
+If you have a really great feature and like to have it in the official version on Google Play, please [contact the main developer] (mailto:arjan.vlek.dev@gmail.com)

 ##How to develop?

 ###Prerequisites:
 The app in general requires:
-- Web server (apache, php, mysql) or VPS (apache, php, mysql and automatic update fetching using CRON)
+- Web server or VPS running the LAMP or the WAMP stack (Linux / Windows, Apache, MySQL, PHP)
-- Domain name
+- Domain name or static IP address
+- [Cyanogen Update Tracker API] (https://github.com/arjanvlek/cyanogen-update-tracker-api)
-- Cyanogen OS Version data (either from Cyanogen or added manually to the Web server)
+- Cyanogen OS Version data (either from a third party API or added manually to the Web server)

 This Android Studio project requires the following to be installed (from Android Studio or Android SDK Manager):
 - Android Studio (latest version)
-- Android 6.0 SDK, with Build-tools 21.1.2 and Tools 24.4.1 or higher
+- Android 7.1 SDK, with Build-tools 25.0.1 and Tools 25.0.1 or higher
 - Android support library and repository
 - Google Repository
 - Google Play Services